dj-tw/restyle/README.md

 Iterating
 ------------
-The default run will use a set of default paramters which are printed by the get_params() call in the 5th cell.
+The default run will use a set of default parameters which are printed by the get_params() call in the 5th cell.
 If you want to modify any of the parameters, just change it to get_params(n_iter=500), for example and that keyword will